rafeerahman/Anonymizer/deliverable-1/planning.md

 #### User Story 3: Regex Anonymization

-**As a** shipping manager at a distribution center,
+**As a** shipping manager at a campus book store,

 **I want to** anonymize credit card numbers on incoming orders

-**so that** the warehouse workers can view order details without any confidential information included
+**so that** the workers can view order details without any confidential information included.

  **Acceptance Criteria:**